 Decor Ideas for Blank Walls

-Whether you’re looking for a little inspiration for a lackluster living room or you want to jazz up your blank kitchen wall, these ideas can help you upgrade your design.
+Whether you’re looking for a little inspiration to revamp a lackluster living room or you want to jazz up your blank kitchen wall, these ideas can help upgrade your design.
 Read on for some tips and tricks to get the most out of your empty wall space.

+The first step in learning how to decorate a blank wall is taking stock of the space you have to fill.
 Start by grabbing a notebook and evaluating your room.
-Take plenty of wall measurements, including the narrow spaces between windows and doorframes.
+Take plenty of wall measurements, including the narrow spaces between windows and door frames.
 Make a rough sketch to help visualize how your wall will look, then ask yourself a few questions about what you want from your design:

 - Are there wall fixtures that would improve the functionality of the room?